 While each commercial operation is unique, there are a few key considerations that remain the same for virtually all commercial solar projects.
 To help get your wheels turning as the tax credit deadline approaches, here are a few of the most common criteria to consider when evaluating commercial solar.

 Motivations to go solar

 From adding to your bottom line and helping the environment, to increased employee retention and a positive impact on your reputation, there are many benefits to going solar.
 Determining your motivation in switching to solar will help you choose the best combination of options to help you achieve those goals.

-There are a multitude of ways to pay for a solar energy system.
-Below are brief descriptions of the three most common options.
+There are a multitude of ways to pay for a solar energy system, but not all of them work well in every jurisdiction or system size.
+Below are brief descriptions of a few of the most common.

 - Cash – As with all cash purchases, you get immediate benefits without long term debt.
 With solar energy, you begin realizing savings from your first utility bill onward.
 Tax credits increase your early investment returns.

 - Loan – Loans retain your full ownership benefits, while reducing your payback proportional to the interest payments.